ChannyClaus/alembic-rebase/README.md

 2. Figure out the revision being added in the feature branch by excluding the revision head from the main branch.
 3. Overwrite the parent of the new revision.

+Note that this action makes certain assumptions about the structure of Alembic revision files.
+It is unlikely that Alembic will change this (if ever), but making a note of that here regardless.

 # Usage
 ```
 name: CI